-Mild and moderate cases of small bowel prolapse typically do not need treatment.
-Surgery may be effective for more significant cases of symptom-causing prolapse.
-Nonsurgical approaches are available if you're not interested in surgery, if surgery would be too risky or if you want to become pregnant in the future.
+Mild and moderate cases of small bowel prolapse typically don't need treatment.
+Surgery may be effective if you have advanced prolapse with bothersome symptoms.
+Nonsurgical approaches are available if you wish to avoid surgery, if surgery would be too risky or if you want to become pregnant in the future.

 Treatment options for small bowel prolapse include: